demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 #### Simple Mirroring flow

 1. Create an incident in Jira.
 For the purpose of this use case, it can be a very simple incident.
 In Cortex XSOAR, the new ticket will be ingested in approximately one minute
-2. Add a note to the incident, which can be done using the `Add Comment` section in the `Jira Incident Layout`.
+2. Add a note to the incident, which can be done using the `Add Comment` section in the `JiraV3 Incident Layout`.
 In the example below, we have written a comment from Cortex XSOAR to Jira.
 ![Add comment button](doc_files/add-comment-button.png)
 3. Add the **Comment Entry Tag to Jira** tag that you've configured in the instance before.
 The default is: "comment tag".
 4. Add a file to the incident's War Room.